bibizio/cv/README.md

   full-topbar:
 ```

-the _languages_ options is an array containing the code of the languages used in the cv (the first language will be the default)
+the _languages_ options is an array containing the codes of the languages (the first language will be the default)

 _full-topbar_ is used only in [magnolia](https://bibizio.github.io/cv) mobile version.